Data availability statement

 Many scientific journals request authors to include a data availability statement (also called data accessibility statement) in submitted articles.
 We advise you to check if your target journal has any specific recommendations regarding the format.

-The sequence data presented in this paper contains sensitive information that cannot be shared openly.
-The authors' intention is however to share the data under controlled access via FEGA Sweden once this repository becomes operational.
-FEGA Sweden is a national node of the Federated European Genome-phenome Archive (FEGA), which is hosted by the National Bioinformatics Infrastructure Sweden (NBIS) at SciLifeLab.
-The datasets will then be findable through the European Genome-phenome Archive web portal (https://ega-archive.org).
+The data presented in this paper contain sensitive information that cannot be shared openly.
+Work on submitting the data to FEGA Sweden has been initiated.
+FEGA Sweden is a national node of the Federated European Genome-phenome Archive (FEGA), which allows data to be shared under controlled access.
+The datasets in FEGA Sweden are findable through the European Genome-phenome Archive web portal (https://ega-archive.org).
 Information about the datasets included in this study is available at SciLifeLab Data Repository, DOI {insert DOI}.